Please Read Important Event Information Below

 - Sound requests are typically considered on weekdays in designated spaces on Ring Mall and in Aldrich Park between noon and 1 pm.
 Sound requests for the Student Center Terrace Stage are typically considered between the hours of 11 a.m. and 2 p.m.
 Use of sound outdoors during other time periods and on weekends may also be considered.

-- To request to use sound outdoors, complete and submit the Sound Exception Form.
+- To request to use sound outdoors, complete and submit the Request for Sound Form.
 This form should be submitted 15 days in advance of your event start in order to allow sufficient time for review.
 Submitting this form does not guarantee approval of your request.

 - For indoors, sound is any noise whether amplified (e.g., musical instruments) or not (e.g., drums, large group of voices singing without instruments) that could be heard through the walls into adjoining spaces.